mistayam/phpProject8-4/README.md

 Also try not to put create statements in your code.
 You usually want the user who accesses the db be different from the person who inserts data into it.

 Thanks!

+August 12th, 2015
+--
+Because the repository has a history, there isn't a reason to keep useless files.
+Go ahead and delete the "old" file and check pervious commits to see the changes you've made.

+Additionally let's seperate out the mysql details and put them into a config.inc.php file that gets included where needed.
+Let's add some fields to your form, username and password (password should be password input type) and then cram that info into the database.

+Then create another form that when you fill out (username,password) it sees if its in the database and if it is it will redirect to a success.php page that says you have been successful in logging in.
+If if fails, should redirect back to the login script and say bad creds or bad username.

 --
 Pin Chen